 Attending events such as the following can be helpful to learn more about the effects of systemic racism:

 Parable of the Sower, by Octavia Butler.
-Described as a dystopian novel about the future (and one that has already begin to come true), Octavia Butler notes that she wrote about humanity: “All struggles are essentially power struggles.
+Described as a dystopian novel about the future (and one that has already begun to come true), Octavia Butler notes that she wrote about humanity: “All struggles are essentially power struggles.
 Who will rule?
 Who will lead?
 Who will define, refine, confine, design?”
 The characters, particularly Lauren, the lead character, give us examples of how to discern and respond to the callings in our lives, especially when we are disoriented.
 Events related to Octavia Butler’s book, Parable of the Sowerat St. Catherine University.
 See alsowebsite for the upcoming opera based on the book.

 Enfleshing Freedom: Body, Race and Being, by M. Shawn Copeland.
 A powerful book that asks us to consider the Body of Christ from the perspective of where Christ lived: among marginalized people.
 Dr. Copeland records the voices of African American women after their enslavement, bringing to life their dehumanizing experiences.
 Dr. Copeland’s book is a call for Christians to take Eucharistic Solidarity seriously, to turn toward each other and transformation.